 Each week, IAVA's Research Director, Jacqueline Maffucci, PhD, reports on and analyzes the VA disability benefits backlog.

-To learn more about the veterans who have waited or continue to wait in the backlog, visit thewaitwecarry.org.
-You can also find IAVA's Red Tape Report with recommendations on further reforms needed to address the backlog.
+To hear more about the veterans who have waited or continue to wait in the backlog, visit http://www.thewaitwecarry.org.

 * Note: IAVA continues to track and report backlogged claims to include claims not counted in the VA’s Rating Bundle.
 IAVA does this because we believe that claims from all veterans and their families should be included in the goal to end the VA Backlog by 2015.
 For more on this, please see IAVA’s blog post from July 22, 2103, “Is the VA Moving the Goalpost?”